GERM 111 - Elementary German (3 Hours)

 Prerequisite(s): one course above GERM 215

-GERM 328 - The Artificial Body in German Literature and Film (4 Hours)
+GERM 328 - The Artificial Body in German Culture (4 Hours)

-This course offers a comprehensive analysis of historical and visual representations of the artificial body in German literature and film.
-This interdisciplinary study of western culture aims to foster a discussion of the fear and fascination inspired by technological and scientific advancements and focuses on the homunculus, android, cyborg, and other (non-)humans as they relate to concepts of technology, sexuality, and identity from the Enlightenment to the modern era.
-Themes and concepts to be analyzed include: definitions of the body, gender roles and creating humanoids, and contemporary discourses of technology and identity.
-From the literature of E.T.A.
-Hoffmann, Johann Wolfgang von Goethe, and Friedrich Dürrenmatt, to Fritz Lang's film Metropolis (1927), this course will explore the role of technology and what it means to be human.
-Additionally, students will develop critical skills in reading, analyzing, and writing about literature and film.
-The brief lectures and course discussion will be supplemented by visual material (movie clips, slides) drawn from art history and documentary sources.
-Readings and class discussions will be in English.
-For German majors, most readings and the additional weekly discussion session will be in German, thus providing a fourth credit hour.
-Cross-list with FLET 228.
-May not receive credit for both FLET 228 and GERM 328.
+This course offers an in-depth exploration of historical and visual representations of the artificial body in German culture.
+Through an interdisciplinary study, students will examine Western culture’s enduring fascination with and fear of scientific and technological advancements.
+Central to the course are concepts such as the homunculus, android, cyborg, and other (non-)humans, analyzed in relation to evolving ideas of technology, sexuality, and identity from the Enlightenment to the modern era.
+Key themes include the definition of the body, the construction of gender roles, the creation of humanoids, and contemporary discourses surrounding technology and identity.
+The course focuses on the works by E.T.A.
+Hoffmann, Johann Wolfgang von Goethe, and Friedrich Dürrenmatt, alongside cinematic texts such as Fritz Lang’s Metropolis (1927), to explore the role of technology and what it means to be human in an increasingly automized world.
+Students will develop critical reading, analytical, and writing skills, with class discussions and brief lectures supported by visual materials such as film clips, artworks, and documentary excerpts.
+Students may not receive credit for both FLET 228 and GERM 328.

 Prerequisite(s): one course above GERM 215